Sal Iacono

-Sal Iacono (born July 5, 1971), also known as Cousin Sal, is an American comedian, writer, and game show host.
+Sal Iacono (born July 5, 1971), also known as Cousin Sal, is an American comedian, writer, podcaster, and game show host.
 He is known for his roles on The Man Show and the late night television show Jimmy Kimmel Live!.
 He is Jimmy Kimmel's cousin, hence his nickname Cousin Sal.

 Early life

 Iacono was born in Brooklyn to Fran Iacono and Vincent Iacono.
 He graduated from Elwood-John Glenn High School in 1989 and attended SUNY Oswego, earning a degree in Public Justice in 1993.

 He went on to study law at Touro Law Center in Huntington, New York on Long Island, receiving his Juris Doctor in 1996.
 In 1997, Iacono moved from Long Island to Hollywood to pursue a career in television.

 Career

 Television writing and hosting

 Iacono's first foray into television writing was on the Fox Sports program Sports Geniuses, a sports-themed game show starring Matt Vasgersian on which Sal also appeared nightly in a trivia challenge.
 From there, he joined the writing staff of Comedy Central's The Man Show starring Adam Carolla and Iacono's cousin Jimmy Kimmel.
 In 2002, Iacono joined Kimmel during his weekly prognostication sketches on Fox NFL Sunday.
 Iacono wrote for the puppet show Crank Yankers.

 When Win Ben Stein's Money co-host Nancy Pimental left the show in 2002, Iacono replaced her, becoming Ben Stein's co-host and comic tormentor.
 Iacono was the co-host through the rest of the run of the series and was nominated for an Emmy Award in the Outstanding Game Show Host category.